 Labour law is the law that stipulates how the relationship between the employer and the employee is supposed to be in a workplace.
 The Nigerian labour law includes within it the relationship between the government and its workers, between publicly-owned corporations and their workers and even between private employers and their workers.

 The Nigerian labour act of 1990 is divided into Five (5) different parts with each part detailing one particular aspect of the labor law.
-These parts are:
+These have been printed on many labor law compliance posters for employers, these parts are: